Did your kids buy gear in Fortnite without asking you? The FTC says you could get a refund – KION546

 According to the FTC, those eligible for refunds include Fortnite users charged in-game currency for items they didn’t want between January 2017 and September 2022; those whose child made charges to their credit card without their knowledge between January 2017 and November 2018; and those whose account was locked after they complained to their credit card company about wrongful charges.

-Epic Games said after settling the case in December that it would implement additional safeguards to prevent unintended purchases.
+Epic Games said after settling the case in December that it implemented additional safeguards to prevent unintended purchases.
 In an updated statement Tuesday, it referred people to the FTC’s page.

-Note: This story has been updated to clarify that Epic Games agreed to pay a fine for allegedly collecting personal information on Fortnite players under the age of 13 without informing their parents or getting their consent.